The Ultimate Guide to Finding the Right Alaska Cruise

 There’s also a hike on Mendenhall Glacier, accessed by helicopter — you’ll stroll across the frozen blue river, passing crevasses and free-flowing streams and within eyesight of climbers tackling ice falls.
 Or visit Mendenhall from below — a kayak trip in the lake at the foot of the immense glacier is an exciting encounter with nature’s grandeur.

-Landing on a hidden lake, Misty Fjords, Alaska /Lucia Griggi for Silversea
+Landing on a hidden lake, Misty Fjords, Alaska./Lucia Griggi

 A favorite Juneau excursion of mine is the floatplane trip to Taku Lodge, a fishing and hunting camp built in 1923.
 The scenic flight visits five of the glaciers sitting between Juneau and the lodge, and after landing at the riverside camp a salmon bake is prepared.
 The fish is bathed in brown sugar, butter and wine, and about midway through the meal one or more bears reliably descend on the camp to lick the grills clean.